• To foster a strong community of student musicians and a supportive collaborative environment for individual growth.

 Singer-Actor Performance Lab is a year-long program (September-May).
 A written application begins the process.

-Tuition for 2016-2017 was $805 per semester.
+Tuition for 2017-2018 is $840 per semester.
 Students enrolled in the Prelude Program are eligible for participation in MacPhail’s scholarship and financial assistance programs.
 Qualified students may receive a reduction in tuition, based on need.
 Financial aid forms are available at the audition or at the Student Services Desk and must be completed by July 14th at 4:30 p.m.in order to be considered.
 For information about financial assistance applications please call Student Services at 612-321-0100.

 What Are Students Saying About Prelude